JetBrains/intellij-sdk-docs/reference_guide/settings_ref.md

   </extensions>
 ```

-#### Attributes for Nested Settings Configurable EP
+#### Attributes for Nested Configurable EP
-There is only one attribute unique to the `configurable` EP.
+There is only one unique attribute when declaring a child Settings EP.
 The `id` attribute becomes compound:

 | Attribute | Optional/<br>Required | Value |